-Rural entrepreneurship has the ability to help rural businesses add value to their communities and build more resilient communities (Pato & Teixeira, 2018).
-Further, entrepreneurship thus offers chances for self-employment to enhance and improve communities' quality of life and help them reach a sustainable level of livelihood.
-Similarly, it promotes sustainable development while addressing the requirements of the bottom of the pyramid (Molina-Maturano et al., 2020) and helps rural economic growth, particularly for rural women's livelihoods in less developed as well as developing nations.
+Rural entrepreneurship can help businesses add value to their communities and build more resilient communities (Pato & Teixeira, 2018).
+Furthermore, entrepreneurship offers opportunities for self-employment to enhance and improve communities' quality of life and help them reach a sustainable level of livelihood.
+Similarly, it promotes sustainable development while addressing the requirements of the bottom of the pyramid (Molina-Maturano et al., 2020) and helps rural economic growth, particularly for rural women's livelihoods in less developed and developing nations.

 The term "ecopreneurship" refers to commercial ventures that are aimed at generating profitable yet environmentally responsible products, services, or processes.
-Since ecopreneurship fosters economic growth, preserves the environment, and raises living standards (Rosário et al., 2022) in rural regions, it is crucial to the development of rural livelihoods.
+As ecopreneurship fosters economic growth, preserves the environment, and raises living standards (Rosário et al., 2022) in rural regions, it is crucial to the development of rural livelihoods.

 Methods

-The method of conducting research to answer the research questions will be a phenomenological approach to qualitative research, followed by deductive research approach (Saunders et al., 2018).
-The qualitative approach was also suitable, as it allows explaining the experience of the subjects using formal or informal interviewing (Cresswell, 2013) and allows the researchers to establish contact with the studied phenomena.
-This approach involves sharp research as it relies on knowledge and experience of the participants.
-It is stated that in a study, two settings could not be equal in the case of many different things being taken into account and this is known as the principle of proximal similarity (Brunner, 1987).
-Therefore, even the personal attributes of the participants in the research incorporated the personal characteristics of the participant, like “age, years of experience, education, level of income and family support”.
-The purposive sample under the non-probability sampling technique was used to determine the required sample cases of the study.
-The study took place among the individuals who participated in the transformation of agricultural goods into distinctive and marketable products in the selected rural areas in Sri Lanka.
-Relying on the entrepreneurship literature, we selected the small business ecopreneurs using two criteria “(a) Independence: not being reliant on an established structure. (b) Innovativeness: the company introduces new or better products or processes in the market”.
+The method of conducting research to answer the research questions is a phenomenological approach to qualitative research, followed by a deductive research approach (Saunders et al., 2018).
+The qualitative approach was also suitable, as it explains the experience of the subjects using formal or informal interviews (Cresswell, 2013) and allows researchers to establish contact with the studied phenomena.
+This approach involves sharp research as it relies on the knowledge and experience of the participants.
+In one study, the two settings could not be equal in the case of many different things being taken into account, and this is known as the principle of proximal similarity (Brunner, 1987).
+Therefore, even the personal attributes of the participants in the research incorporated the personal characteristics of the participant, like “age, years of experience, education, level of income and family support.”
+A purposive sample under the non-probability sampling technique was used to determine the required sample cases for the study.
+The study was conducted among individuals who participated in the transformation of agricultural goods into distinctive and marketable products in the selected rural areas of Sri Lanka.
+Relying on entrepreneurship literature, we selected small business ecopreneurs using two criteria: (a) independence: not reliant on an established structure. (b) Innovativeness: The company introduces new or better products or processes in the market.”

-Sustainable agricultural methods together with environmentally oriented business ventures present possibilities to handle major national challenges since most Sri Lankan residents live in rural locations.
-In Sri Lanka, there is a wide range of livelihoods, and over 80% of people live in rural areas (Esham et al., 2018).
-Agroclimatic and topographic factors, as well as agriculture and related businesses, play a major role in rural livelihoods.
-Twenty rural livelihood zones have been defined as a result of a collaborative effort between the World Food Programme (WFP) and the government of Sri Lanka.
-These zones are based on patterns of livelihood activities and a resilience profile that takes into account the livelihood activities' diversity, food security, and sensitivity to climate change.
+Sustainable agricultural methods, together with environmentally oriented business ventures, present possibilities to handle major national challenges, since most Sri Lankan residents live in rural locations.
+In Sri Lanka, there are a wide range of livelihoods, and over 80% of people live in rural areas (Esham et al., 2018).
+Agroclimatic and topographic factors as well as agriculture and related businesses play a major role in rural livelihoods.
+Twenty rural livelihood zones have been defined as a result of collaborative efforts between the World Food Program (WFP) and the government of Sri Lanka.
+These zones are based on patterns of livelihood activities and resilience profiles that consider the diversity of livelihood activities, food security, and sensitivity to climate change.